runcitadel/os/README.md

 The `config` file has system defaults which are used when building the image and for automated builds.

-- `UMBREL_VERSION` - To install the specific [Umbrel](https://github.com/getumbrel/umbrel) version.
+- `CITADEL_VERSION` - To install the specific [Umbrel](https://github.com/getumbrel/umbrel) version.

 - `GITHUB_USERNAME` - To automatically login to your Umbrel without typing a password.

-- `UMBREL_REPO` - A custom git repo used to download Umbrel. `UMBREL_VERSION` is ignored if this is set, but it is required to also set `UMBREL_BRANCH`.
+- `CITADEL_REPO` - A custom git repo used to download Umbrel. `CITADEL_VERSION` is ignored if this is set, but it is required to also set `CITADEL_BRANCH`.

-- `UMBREL_BRANCH` - The git branch or commit SHA in the custom repo that should be checked out.
+- `CITADEL_BRANCH` - The git branch or commit SHA in the custom repo that should be checked out.

 Other Raspbian-related stuff can be found in [Raspbian's documentation](https://github.com/RPi-Distro/pi-gen/blob/master/README.md) which is still applicable.